Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 Not always, but often, it’s easier to adapt the roadmap and even the product concept to the team, rather than build a team around the product.
 For example, when I worked on [The Tale](https://the-tale.org), I changed the style of the game from humorous to serious because I met game designers who were great at serious texts.
 In the case of large projects, this is not so relevant but still worth considering.

-Exaggerating, you do not know who you will hire.
+Oversimplifying, you do not know who you will hire.
 A cool, motivated specialist can turn your entire development in a wholly new and cooler direction just because of their experience and unique vision.
 Dismissing such an opportunity is not worth it.
 ///

 `[46] Sallary Indexation` — Salary indexation.
 I think almost no one includes this but in vain.
 In my opinion, this should be an obligatory element of the agreement today.
 So to say, an aspect of work ethics.